 The Butcher’s Daughter is on Abbott Kinney Boulevard and is an adorable juice bar and cafe.
 I wish there was one close to me…I would be there all the time.
 It was on my list of places to visit in NYC but I never made it there.

 I remembered seeing Leah Bergman (aka Freut Cake) post about going to Sunny Spot on her blog a way back.
-I made a mental note that it looked like a place I would love.
-I forgot all about it until I saw it right across the street from my hotel. 🙂 I went there for lunch and loved it.
+I made a mental note that it looked like a place I would love and I forgot all about it until I saw it right across the street from my hotel. 🙂 Lucn at the Sunny Spot was so good.
 I didn’t have my camera with me, so I grabbed this image from Freut Cake’s blog post.

 I walked and rode by bike down Abbott Kinney Boulevard a few times and popped into so many great shops.
 You could literally make a day of it.
 They buildings are all unique and colourful, which totally makes me swoon.
 The Piece Collective with the unique yellow triangle was my favourite.